 - Preheat the broiler for 5 minutes and place a rack in the middle position of your oven.

-- Combine the 2 cloves of garlic, 2 teaspoons of thyme, 2 teaspoons of basil, 1 tablespoons of parsley, and ¼ cup of Parmesan and set aside.
+- Combine 2 cloves garlic, 2 teaspoons thyme, 2 teaspoons basil, 1 Tablespoons parsley, and ¼ cup Parmesan and set aside.
 Carefully crack 2 eggs into each of 4 small bowls or teacups (you won't be baking them in these) without breaking the yolks.
 (This is important so you can quickly slip the eggs into the hot ramiken or graten cups when they are called for.)

 - Quickly, but carefully, pour 2 eggs into each gratin dish and sprinkle evenly with the herb mixture, then sprinkle liberally with salt and pepper and turmeric.